Electric Motor Control Procedure, Methods, Devices, Circuits

 There are two methods to start or stop a motor - 1.
 Automatic 2.
 Manual

 Manual On/Off control does not require more complex circuitry.
 A switch or starter is enough for the manual operation of a motor and they work in an open-loop system.
 But the automatic start-stop control requires more complex circuitry, sensors, timers, etc and they work in a closed-loop system.
-Our kitchen appliances such as mixer grinders, juice maker, fans are examples of manual start-stop operation, and the automatic water level controlling system, air conditioning system are examples of automatic operation and controlling system of motor.
+Our kitchen appliances such as mixer grinders, juice maker, and fans are examples of manual start-stop operation, and the automatic water level controlling system, and air conditioning system are examples of automatic operation and controlling system of motor.

 Motor Speed Control

 Controlling the speed of the motor is also a very important factor.
-Speed control of the motor is required Fans, Electric vehicles, machinery, etc. The methods, procedure, circuitry, of motor speed control, is a very big topic.
+Speed control of the motor is required Fans, Electric vehicles, machinery, etc. The methods, procedures, and circuitry, of motor speed control, is a very big topic.
 Examples of motor speed control we can see in fan regulators, washing machines, electric bikes, etc. Both electrical and electronic methods are available for the speed control of motors.
-Electrical methods used passive components and devices such as resistors whereas electronic methods used active semiconductor devices such as MOSFET, IGBTs, etc. Electronic methods are most efficient and have minimal power loss.
+Electrical methods used passive components and devices such as resistors whereas electronic methods used active semiconductor devices such as MOSFET, IGBTs, etc. Electronic methods are the most efficient and have minimal power loss.
 Nowadays, electronic methods are mos

 Motor Torque Control